 - Do: blot your liquid spill straight away.
 Use a terry towelling cloth or thick paper towel.
 Blot more than once to soak up as much of the wine spill as you can.

 - Don’t: rub the wine stain.
 Rubbing a red wine spill will spread the liquid further and make it difficult to completely remove.

 - Do: add a small amount of cold water and keep blotting.
 This helps to dilute the wine while you lift the carpet stains from your floors.

 - Don’t: fret if you can’t remove the stain completely.
 You can always call in the professionals to help with your carpet stains.

 Whether your child has drawn a masterpiece on the floor or you’ve dropped a pen on your carpet, ink spills are a pain to remove.
 To minimise the risk of a permanent stain, reach for your hairspray!

 Believe it or not, hairspray (preferably oil-free) softens the ink stain before you attempt to clean it.
 Spray your carpet stain generously and use a thick paper towel to blot the ink.
 Repeat until the stain disappears then brush the carpet and vacuum to remove traces of hairspray.
-Rubbing alcohol is also said to be a useful cleaning tool to remove ink stains.
+Rubbing alcohol can also be a useful cleaning tool to remove ink stains.